daffinm/audio-cache-test/README.md

 still be playable whilst the un-cached audio file should not be playable.

 These expectations are met when the app is served from a test server running on localhost.
-But when we deploy the app to firebase all audio files are currently unplayable when the app is offline, even when the cached audio files are clearly present in the Workbox caches.
+But when we deploy the app to [Firebase](https://daffinm-test.firebaseapp.com) all audio files are currently unplayable when the app is offline, even when the cached audio files are clearly present in the Workbox caches.

 Project currently uses Workbox 4.